 In September 1620.

 The first Thanksgiving, as I mentioned beforehand, and as folks understand it, was in 1621 between the Pilgrims of Plymouth Colony and the Wampanoag tribe in present-day Massachusetts.
 While records indicate that this celebration did happen, there are a few misconceptions we need to clear up.
-Becuase of the erasure (in words, removal and exclusion) of native American narratives from histories a lot of us were taught, we’ve been left with an incomplete picture of what really happend.
+Because of the erasure (in words, removal and exclusion) of native American narratives from histories a lot of us were taught, we’ve been left with an incomplete picture of what really happened.
 So here’s the full story.

 *There’s no evidence that the Wampanoag people were even invited in the first place.
 An Account from the time said 90 members of the Wampanoag tribe were present and makes no mention of invitations.
 Some experts believe that these 90 men were an army, sent by Wampanoag leader Quasemquin at the sound of gunshots. (which turned out to be a part of the celebration)

-* In the first encounter with the Wampanoag people, the Pilgrims stole from the tribe’s winter provisions – it wasn’t untillater that Quasemquin formed an alliance between the groups.
+* In the first encounter with the Wampanoag people, the Pilgrims stole from the tribe’s winter provisions – it wasn’t until later that Quasemquin formed an alliance between the groups.
 Even then, the alliance really only existed because the Wampanoag people were ravaged by diseases brought by European colonizers in the years prior.
 It was less about intercultural harmony and more about survival (made necessary by the actions of these settlers).

 *That first harvest was followed by deadly conflicts between colonizers and Native people, including (but definitely not limited to) the Wampanoags.